 - Curation of a set of resources on a topic

 - Ongoing curation of scheduled events and activities.

 Curation is about finding the gems on the Web, and providing them in the most appropriate way.
 Curation is a skill but there are good tools and platforms to help curate relevant resources.
 Other some might take on the role of Curators, curation might also be a collaboration activity with others.
-[For more about curation, see two chapters: Create and curate a flow of daily micro-content and Create and curate a schedule of live events and activities]
+[For more about curation, see Curate resources and learning opportunities)

 4 – Daily micro-learning is a current trend

 Short pieces of content delivered daily is seen as a refreshing way of delivering a continuous flow of bite-sized training content.
 This might be in the form of a daily tip or a sequential task or activity.
 But don’t jump on this trend and assume it is the solution to every problem.
-It is, however, an option that could be explored in a Performance Improvement Consulting activity, which Resource Designers could produce.
-[See chapter: Create and curate a flow of daily micro-content]
+It is, however, an option that could be explored in a Performance Improvement Consulting activity.
+[See Provide daily micro-training]

 5 – Facilitate collaborative workshops rather than provide classroom training